What is 80G?

 - Donations > Rs.2000, Mode of payment : Cheque/ Draft

-- Earlier, the maximum limit allowed for donation in cash was Rs.10,000, but the Union Budget of 2017 reduced this to Rs.2,000 in order to curb tax filers from misusing this section by submitting fake donation receipts.
+- Earlier, the maximum limit allowed for donation in cash was Rs.10,000.
+Still, the Union Budget of 2017 reduced this to Rs.2,000 to curb tax filers from misusing this section by submitting fake donation receipts.

-- In-kind contributions such as food material, clothes, medicines etc do not qualify for deduction under section 80G.
+- In-kind contributions such as food material, clothes, medicines etc., do not qualify for deduction under section 80G tax benefit.

-To be able to claim this deduction the following details have to be submitted in your Income Tax Return.
+You must submit the following details in your Income Tax Return to claim section 80 G deduction.
 Here, Donee is the institution where you have donated your money.

 - Name of the Donee